peterweber85/MasterThesis/README.md

 A high-level summary of this work can be found in this [notebook](Notebooks/thesis_article.ipynb).

 # Data

-The datasets can be accessed via this link: https://drive.google.com/open?id=1Hjod1ZTuSIW3VNO2IuGoq_iagI3imnJQ
+The datasets can be accessed in this [Google Drive folder](https://drive.google.com/open?id=1Hjod1ZTuSIW3VNO2IuGoq_iagI3imnJQ)

 # Notebooks